 - The gaps between all the doors and drawers in your kitchen or bathroom are uniform which gives you a highly stylized look.

 - The sides of frameless boxes are “flush finished” meaning that there is no seam when viewed from the side.
 To get this in framed cabinetry, you have to have the cabinet specially modified – usually at a cost.
 The flush finished end on frameless cabinetry gives your cabinets a furniture-like appearance.

 - Frameless or “full access” cabinets do not have a face frame and rely on the cabinet’s construction for stability.
 Door hinges attach directly to the sides of the cabinet box and shelves are usually adjustable.
 Frameless styles offer greater access, however, only full overlay doors can be used.

 Framed is the more traditional construction type, with rails and stiles forming a “frame” at the front of the cabinet box.
-Framed cabinets attach door hinges to frame face and shelves are usually, but not always, adjustable.
+Framed cabinets attach door hinges to the frame face and shelves are usually, but not always, adjustable.
 Inset, partial, and full overlay door styles can be used with framed cabinets.

-Framed is a better choice for those who don’t need to worry about room and who want the frame to show between the doors.
+Framed is a better choice for those who don’t need to worry about the room and who want the frame to show between the doors.

 Call the closest showroom with any questions about your cabinet style options or to schedule your free consultation.

 We have Four Colorado Locations to Serve You